open-way-learning/owl-handbook/About-OWL/our-culture.md

 * Invite contributions from anyone—not just those with tenure or titles.
 * Focus on outcomes and impact, not hours clocked or formal hierarchy.[^outcomes-and-impact]

+[^outcomes-and-impact]: While we value results and trust team members to manage their time independently, this principle should not be confused with a culture of overwork, perfectionism, or dismissing the value of effort.
+We recognize that meaningful progress often comes from process, relationship-building, and iteration, even when the final product is still emerging.
+This value simply reinforces our belief that impactful contributions matter more than visible busyness.
+It aligns with our flexible PTO policy and anti-burnout culture.
+We encourage everyone to take time off, recharge, and ask for support, because sustainable impact depends on sustainable people.

 Working this way means:

 * You're empowered to try something new, fail forward,[^fail-forward] and improve quickly.